Leody Taveras Player Props: Rangers vs. Angels

 Leody Taveras At The Plate

-- Taveras has driven home a run in 32 games this year (31.1%), including more than one RBI in 12.6% of his games and producing three or more of his team's runs on seven occasions..
+- Taveras has had an RBI in 33 games this year (31.7%), including 13 multi-RBI outings (12.5%).
+He has also driven in three or more of his team's runs in seven contests.

-- In 39 of 103 games this year, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.